RStarTec/SpeechToText-broadcast-nodejs-server/README.md

 ### TODO

-1. Processing of role requests may have to be done pre-emptively at the server to prevent racing
-2. Current support for mobile clients is limited to Android devices.
+1. Current support for mobile clients is limited to Android devices.
 An iOS client may be developed.

 ### Terms of Use